rapido-labs/ota-docs/docs/integration/javascript-bridge.md

 ### logEvents(eventType, propertiesJson)

-Logs custom events with structured data for analytics and tracking purposes.
+Logs real-time user interaction events from your PWA to the Rapido mobile app for analytics and tracking purposes.

+> **Note**: This method handles **PWA-to-Native** events for user interactions and analytics.
+For business events (orders, bookings, payments), use the [Server-to-Server Events API](./events-tracking.md#server-to-server-events) from your backend.

 #### Parameters
 - `eventType` (string, required): The type/name of the event to log (e.g., 'user_action', 'page_view', 'custom_event')